MikePohatu/DevChecker/documentation/README.md

 winrm quickconfig -transport:https
 ```

-Some connectivity is not done over WinRM as the native tool is simply launched from Remote Admin.
+Some connectivity is not done over WinRM as the native tool is simply launched from DevChecker.
 These include:

 * Computer Management
 * Access to C$ and other network shares